simonsben/Dead-Drop/README.md

 ## Stages/features

-* Open, read, and write files
-* Add data to specific bytes in each block
 * Add checkums
-* Add original filename
 * Quality setting
     * Increase impact on image quality (ex. enable all of LSB for BPCS or lower threshold)